 Prescription for accommodations that provide comfort and support for an individual suffering from various mental and emotional conditions.

-A legal process in which a court-appointed mental health expert evaluates a family and makes a recommendation to the court for custody, timesharing, and/or a parenting plan.
+A legal process in which a court-appointed mental health professional evaluates a family and makes a recommendation to the court for custody, timesharing, and/or a parenting plan.

 We accept MasterCard, Visa, Discover, American Express, prepaid health benefit cards, cash or personal checks.
 Payment is due at the time of service.